Nothing Is Okay: Critical reception

-Hal Horowitz of AllMusic concludes his review with, "Surely this isn't for parties, unless it's a pity party, yet there is a calming poignancy generated by the combination of gorgeous harmonies and exquisite songs that is hypnotic and quietly captivating."
+Hal Horowitz of AllMusic concluded his review with, "Surely this isn't for parties, unless it's a pity party, yet there is a calming poignancy generated by the combination of gorgeous harmonies and exquisite songs that is hypnotic and quietly captivating."

-Robin Aigner of American Songwriter writes, "Nothing Is Okay is yet another indie release that is wiser and wittier than anything you’re likely to hear on the FM, with hooks far tastier than the gruel they’re force-feeding on the MTV."
+Robin Aigner of American Songwriter wrote, "Nothing Is Okay is yet another indie release that is wiser and wittier than anything you're likely to hear on the FM, with hooks far tastier than the gruel they're force-feeding on the MTV."

-Rachael Maddux of Paste Magazine reviews the album and concludes with, " Sometimes love don’t feel like it should, but who’s to say what’s right or wrong with sadness this divine?"
+Rachael Maddux of Paste Magazine concluded with, "Sometimes love don't feel like it should, but who's to say what's right or wrong with sadness this divine?"

-Jason Gonulsen's Glide Magazine review of Nothing Is Okay states, "The truth is that the everybodyfields make it and play it like no other band I have heard in quite a long time."
+Jason Gonulsen of Glide Magazine review stated, "The truth is that the everybodyfields make it and play it like no other band I have heard in quite a long time."